sensu/sensu-docs/content/sensu-enterprise/3.2/integrations/opsgenie.md

 tags         |
 -------------|------
-description  | An array of OpsGenie alert tags that will be added to created alerts. required     | false type         | Array default      | `[]`
+description  | An array of OpsGenie alert tags that will be added to created alerts. _PRO TIP: Augment the tags applied to each measurement by specifying additional OpsGenie tags in check and client definitions.
+See the Sensu Core reference docs to configure OpsGenie [check attributes][6] and [client attributes][7]._ required     | false type         | Array default      | `[]`